 AirPower is a curious product.
 It is one of the only products Apple has ever publicly announced and then never released.
-After announcing it on stage during its September Special Event in 2017, and showing it off on its website, Apple was never able to solve the technical problems with its production and ultimately killed the project, unreleased, early in 2019.
+After announcing it on stage during its September Special Event in 2017, and showing it off on its website, Apple was never able to solve the technical problems with its production and ultimately killed the project, unreleased,

 Now, new tweets from noted Apple leaker Jon Prosser show new AirPower (code name “C68”) prototypes still in development.

 According to the new leaks, Apple has apparently fixed the significant problem it was having with the pad not charging Apple Watch properly.